-- Hands-on training of users that visit the ERIC hub, any of its nodes or its associated service facilities - Training events (schools, workshops, courses, webinars, etc.) coordinated by the ERIC, and in synergy with the needs of users of other ERICs, - Staff exchange, in short or long visits to the ERIC hub or among the nodes,

-- Facilitating the development and dissemination of high-quality manuals and online tools, available through the ERIC website.
+- Hands-on training of users that visit the ERIC hub, any of its nodes or its associated service facilities, - Training events (schools, workshops, courses, webinars, etc.) coordinated by the ERIC, and in synergy with the needs of users of other ERICs, - Staff exchange, in short or long visits to the ERIC hub or among the nodes, - Facilitating the development and dissemination of high-quality manuals and online tools, available through the ERIC website.

-The above-mentioned activities are organised by the ERIC, often with the help from European Transnational Access (TNA) programs that act as a catalyser, providing "seed money" and motivation.
-The European contracts also set the grounds for stronger compromise among partners.
-Thematic RI clusters such as the European environmental Research Infrastructures (ENVRI) and European Life Science Research Infrastructures (LSRI) also provide powerful collaborative platforms for training, sharing knowledge, tools and best practice and to ensure the interoperability and optimal use of resources.
+The above-mentioned activities are organised by the ERIC, often with support from European Transnational Access (TNA) programs that act as a catalyser, providing "seed money" and motivation.
+The European contracts also set the grounds for stronger collaboration among partners.
+Thematic RI clusters such as the European Environmental Research Infrastructures (ENVRI) and European Life Science Research Infrastructures (LSRI) also provide powerful collaborative platforms for training, sharing knowledge, tools and best practice and to ensure the interoperability and optimal use of resources.
+Some RIs have training as one of their objectives and dedicate substantial resources to it, independently of the availability of project funding.